michelesr/thesis/src/ts.md

 ### Inspect browsers behaviour through VNC

 The `selenium/node-firefox-debug` and `selenium/node-chrome-debug` are
 distributed with a built-in VNC server that can be accessed in order to visually inspect the browser behaviour during the running of end-to-end tests.
 For this purpose the `docker-compose-dev.yml` exposes ports `5900` of `firefox` and `chrome` containers as `5900` and `5901`, so they can be accessed with a VNC client.
+The environment configuration file `test/e2e/settings.env` can be used to set the screen resolution used by the VNC servers:

+    SCREEN_WIDTH=1920
+    SCREEN_HEIGHT=1080

 ![Google Chrome browser running inside the chrome container](images/chrome-vnc.png)